mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 Both users who are already part of the Company and new users that have no access yet can be added to a group.
 For the latter, the user must already be registered on the Platform.
 In this case, when added to the group, the user will receive an invitation email to join the Company.
-As long as a user is part of at least one group of a Company, this has access to the resources of that Company.
+As long as a user is part of at least one group of a Company, they will have access to the resources of that Company.
 :::info
-If the user does not exist on the Platform, please open a Service Request to invite it to register in the Platform.
+If the user does not exist on the Platform, please open a Service Request to invite them to register in the Platform.
 :::

 ### Editing a Group